 Supplemental Life Insurance allows you to buy additional life insurance above your Basic Life coverage, at a low group rate.

 With Supplemental Life Insurance, you can choose to increase your current life insurance benefit in increments of $10,000.
 Rates are based on your age, and the maximum benefit is $500,000.
 When purchasing Supplemental Life Insurance, evidence of insurability will be required if purchasing more than $20,000.
-Proof of good health may be required, and your premiums will be deducted from your paycheck on a post-tax basis.Note: If you have been previously denied coverage by Minnesota Life, you will need to complete an Evidence of Insurability before being approved for any increase in coverage.
+Proof of good health may be required, and your premiums will be deducted from your paycheck on a post-tax basis.Note: If you have been previously denied coverage by Dearborn National, you will need to complete an Evidence of Insurability before being approved for any increase in coverage.

 You can only enroll in Supplemental Life Insurance every year during open enrollment.
 Once you enroll in Supplemental Life Insurance, your coverage remains the same from year to year unless you change it.
 You may increase, decrease or discontinue your coverage every year during open enrollment.
 You may change your coverage during the year if necessary due to a change in family status such as marriage, divorce or adoption.
 In these cases, contact the Benefits Office for enrollment information.